Here to Stay?

 Were young people named in the project?

-We will write reports on the project and present them to teachers, social workers, service providers, people from local authorities and Government, so that Eastern European young people’s views are taken into account in improving services in the UK.
+We have written several reports on the project and presented them to teachers, social workers, service providers, people from local authorities and Government, so that Eastern European young people’s views were taken into account in improving services in the UK.
 We have also published research articles which you can find in our Publications page on this site.